East Africa – Day 18

 We are having the most brilliant time in Uganda with ever great.
 Our trip was organised by our local ground agents Avian Watch Uganda.
 Everything is going really well with Robert, our fantastic guide (who knows all the sites and calls and can whistle birds in) and Paul, our driver and fixer, for who nothing was too much.

 Today we were up at 5.30 am for a 6.00 am breakfast before going out on a game drive for the morning.
 We had all been woken several times in the night by distant but load Hippos.
 We saw a group of Lions, which was really exciting.
-We also saw lots of Giraffe and Elephants.
+We also saw lots of giraffes and Elephants.

-We returned to the lodge got lunch, after which Digby spotted a massive bull Elephant on the other side of the river, which was stunning.
+We returned to the lodge and got lunch, after which Digby spotted a massive bull Elephant on the other side of the river, which was stunning.

 In the afternoon, we went for a boat ride into the Kazinger Channel with Alfred and his tour group.
-We saw a collection of waders, which was great even if we didn't see anything new.
-We had hoped for African Skimmer, but had no luck with that.
+We saw a collection of waders, which was great even if we didn’t see anything new.
+We had hoped for African Skimmer but had no luck with that.

-During the boat journey, we got chatting to the 18 year old son of the Swedish family that Alfred was guiding, which was really nice.
+During the boat journey, we got chatting with the 18 year old son of the Swedish family that Alfred was guiding, which was really nice.
 Although there were few new birds for us, we did get great views of Hippo, Black Hog and a huge male Elephant that had swam to an island in the middle of the river.

-After the boat trip, we stopped at the airfield and saw Red-Capped Lark.
+After the boat trip, we stopped at the airfield and saw Red-capped Lark.